riyaz2022/Leetcode-Solutions-in-Python/README.md

 # Data-Structures-and-Algorithms
-A list of good questions for practice explained in the most easiest way possible
+A list of solutions for leetcode important Leetcode questions